Did You Know?

 The Allan Christiansen Memorial Scholarship is awarded to a new Grade 9 student who has a keen interest in learning and shows a caring attitude towards others and has above average scholastic achievement.
 The scholarship was established in memory of Pastor C. by his family and friends, and by alumni of the College.
 Pastor C. served the College for thirty-eight years in such roles as Dean, Teacher, Guidance Counsellor, Chapel Coordinator, Vice-Principal, and Principal.
 To be considered for this scholarship, students must submit a copy of their most recent report card.

-The Dr. Leonard O. Bradley Scholarship is awarded to a deserving new student from rural Saskatchewan with financial need.
-The scholarship is provided by Dr. Bradley (HS'31), who graduated from Luther in 1931.
-Dr. Bradley was born and raised in Neudorf, Saskatchewan by parents who valued education and worked hard to put their children through school.
-To be considered eligible for this scholarship, students must submit proof of their rural address.
+The Dr. Leonard O. Bradley Scholarship was established in 2002 by Dr. Leonard O. Bradley (HS'30, HSU'31).
+Dr. Bradley was born and raised in Neudorf, Saskatchewan by his parents who valued education and worked hard to put their children through school.

 The Dusterbeck Entrance Scholarship is awarded to a deserving new student with financial need.
 Latham Dusterbeck (HS'40) graduated from Luther in 1940.
 His sister, Germaine (HS'43), graduated from Luther in 1943.